Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 hollandridgefarms.com

 This spectacular springtime tulip farm puts on a gorgeous flower festival filled with sunflowers, kids’ activities and photo ops in the fall.
-Groups of 20 or more can sign up for a field trip or guided tour.
+Field trip activities include riding the hayride, feeding farm animals, learning about the family farm and the flower planting process, and taking a tour of the onsite Dutch windmill.

 HOWELL LIVING HISTORY FARM